suxess-it/kubriX/README.md

 The password for ArgoCD can be found with the command above in the VSCode terminal.
 Just open a new "bash Terminal" and execute the command above.

 Also, at the end of the installation you get a summary of the URLs and credentials per tool.
 Unfortunately some infos are masked, we are working on that.

+## onboarding teams and apps on the platform

+Details about our onboarding concept are explained in [Onboarding](https://github.com/suxess-it/sx-cnp-oss/blob/main/backstage-resources/docs/ONBOARDING.md).
+There is explained how to modify which gitops-Repos.

+Of course our portal helps to onboard teams and apps easier.
+However, currently we are facing some issues when login into the portal in a codespace via github login.
+OAuth and Browser-Codespaces don't seem to work together at the moment.
+We will try tofix thatin the future.
+In the meantime you can start your codespace in your local VSCode.
+There it should work.

 ## known issues